Buying a house is a significant step, and we're here to guide you through every stage of the journey.

-From the moment you've had your offer accepted to the day you receive your keys, a member from our panel of experienced conveyancing solicitors will be with you every step of the way.
+From the moment your offer is accepted to receiving your keys, our panel of expert conveyancing solicitors will ensure a smooth process.

 They will ask the seller's solicitor a number of questions (known as enquiries) about the property's use and history and carry out important property searches.